lrspeiser/sigmagravity/README.md

 ## Abstract

-We present Σ-Gravity, a scale-dependent gravitational enhancement that reproduces galaxy rotation curves and cluster lensing with universal parameters and no per-system dark-matter halo tuning.
+We present Σ-Gravity, a scale-dependent gravitational enhancement that reproduces galaxy rotation curves and cluster lensing with domain-calibrated parameters and no per-system dark-matter halo tuning.
 The model introduces a multiplicative kernel $g_{\rm eff} = g_{\rm bar}[1+K(R)]$ that vanishes in compact systems (ensuring Solar System safety) and rises in extended structures.
 With parameters calibrated once on SPARC galaxies, Σ-Gravity achieves **0.0854 dex** scatter on the radial-acceleration relation (RAR)—competitive with MOND (0.10–0.13 dex) and 2–3× better than individually-tuned ΛCDM halo fits.
 Applied zero-shot to Milky Way stars (no retuning), the model yields +0.062 dex bias and 0.142 dex scatter.
 For galaxy clusters, the same framework with recalibrated amplitude achieves 88.9% coverage (16/18) within 68% posterior predictive checks across 10 clusters with 7.9% median fractional error.
 Two blind hold-outs (Abell 2261, MACSJ1149) both fall within 68% PPC.
 The kernel structure is motivated by quantum path-integral reasoning, but parameters $\{A, \ell_0, p, n_{\rm coh}\}$ are empirically calibrated (see Supplementary Information §7 for validation that simple theoretical predictions fail by factors of 10–2500×).
 Complete reproducible code and validation suite are released publicly.

 ---